Lidya1234/Tic_tac_toe_game/README.md

 # Tic_tac_toe_game

-This is a project to build a tic tac toe game using ruby.
+This is a project to build a Tic tac toe game(a 3X3 board_game) using ruby and principles of OOP.

 ## Built With